sandhawke/crosscloud/overview.md

       system, too.
 Can you get all your friends or colleagues to move at the same time?
 And if people like you don't switch, new systems will fail for lack of users.
-When users are locked in, innovaation is locked out.
+When users are locked in, innovation is locked out.

   - **Connection.** For a variety of reasons, certain people you know probably can't or won't use any particular social networking platform.
-This makes it hard to difficult to connect with them online, whether it's for real work or just for fun.
+This makes it hard to connect with them online, whether it's for work or just for fun.
 With a large enough group of people (sometimes only 5 or 10) it's impossible to find a platform they all use.
 In contrast, With crossclouds software, people will have a wide variety of vendors and